smirarab/website/publications.md

 0. Mirarab, Siavash, and Ladan Tahvildari.
 “A Prioritization Approach for Software Test Cases Based on Bayesian Networks.”
 In Fundamental Approaches to Software Engineering, 276–290.
 Springer Berlin Heidelberg, 2007.

+0. Amoui, Mehdi, Siavash Mirarab, Sepand Ansari, and Caro Lucas.
+“A Genetic Algorithm Approach to Design Evolution Using Design Pattern Transformation.”
+International Journal of Information Technology and Intelligent Computing 1, no. 2 (2006): 235–44.
+{: reversed="reversed"}